mondoohq/docs/docs/cnspec/saas/github.md

 ---
-title: Assess the configuration of GitHub organizations and repositories with cnspec
+title: Assess the Configuration of GitHub Organizations and Repositories with cnspec
 sidebar_label: GitHub
 sidebar_position: 2
 displayed_sidebar: cnspec